 An educational resource for students and teachers studying Earth's history, fossils, and evolution.

-Unlike almost all other sites, this site uses plants as the key organisms for studying the evolutionary changes on Earth.
+Unlike almost all other websites, this one uses "plants" as the key organisms for studying the evolutionary changes on Earth.
 As we all learned, photosynthesis is basis to almost all life on Earth.
 This was especially true in the past, and therefore plants (i.e. photosynthetic organisms) serve as the perfect lens with which to study evolutionary change.

-This website is organized to provide this information in several different approaches.
+In order to elucidate evolution and the role of plants in geologic history, this website is organized to provide this information in several different approaches: